mmakowski/cookiecutter-data-science/README.md

 make requirements
 ```

-Then `make evaluate` will train and evaluate a dummy model.
+Then `make evaluate` will train and evaluate a dummy model, and `make export` will export it to PMML.

 ### Next steps